bodo-ai/PyDough/documentation/functions.md

 ).TOP_K(10, by=average_order_gap.DESC())

 # For every year/month, calculate the percent change in the number of
-# orders made in that month from the previous month..
+# orders made in that month from the previous month.
 PARTITION(
    Orders(year=YEAR(order_date), month=MONTH(order_date)),
    name="orders",